How to Heat Press DTF Transfers

 There are simply to many irons to recommend a correct setting for.
 Also, the amount of pressure to use and the amount of time pressing are not easily measurable.
 You will have to experiment, but we have heard from our customers that it is not difficult to do.
 Use the heat press instructions above as a guideline.

-Ideally, your iron will let you set the temprature to 300°F. Use a firm pressing motion along with parchment paper to protect your iron.
+Ideally, your iron will let you set the temperature to 300°F. Use a firm pressing motion along with parchment paper to protect your iron.
 Use an old shirt or piece of cotton fabric with a "Mug" size transfer to practice and keep your cost down.

 Using a Cricut®